Mexican Slang words

 Is the informal way to say ‘to work’ instead of trabajo.
 Chamba = Work, job.
 Estoy en la chamba, I’m working.
 No tengo chamba, I don’t have any work.

-Que Chido Wey Mexican Slang
+Que Chido Wey Mexican Slang words

 Chido